joelbhansen/MerchelloQuickPayProvider/README.md

 # MerchelloQuickPayProvider

-This may be the first payment provider for Merchello, with support for the type of payment gateway so common in Scandinavia.
+This may be the first payment provider for Merchello, with support for the type of payment gateway so common in Scandinavia (QuickPay, ePay [DK], DIBS, Curanet/Wannafind, DanDomain).
+For this reason, it also differs from other available providers.

 ## How to use